Martypizzi/Plot_twist_2022-2023/README.md

     xAdd=0
     yAdd=0
 ```
-The code also includes a section for displaying a current letter, which is stored in an array `currentsel`.
+The code also includes a section for displaying a current letter, which is stored in an array `currentSel`.

 ```python
     if keyPressed == True: